-If you’re a Connecticut or Houston lymphedema patient, you may be considering lymphedema surgery by a qualified lymphedema surgeon such as Dr. Fusi & Dr. Craig.
+If you’re a Houston lymphedema patient, you may be considering lymphedema surgery by a qualified lymphedema surgeon such as Dr. Fusi & Dr. Craig.
 A lymphedema surgeon can perform one of two different procedures to alleviate the symptoms of lymphedema:

 - Lymphedema bypass, in which your lymphedema surgeon uses microsurgery to bypass existing lymph pathways, and creates new ones.
 As the new lymph pathways begin to work, the lymph fluid collected in your arm or leg will drain, and your swelling and other symptoms will reduce.